Open-Attestation/adr/signature-proof-spec/spec.md

 }

 ```
-Notice that now the credential does not have the field `credentialSubject.alumniOf` present, but if verified, we would still be able to construct the digest of the credential to ensure document integrity.
+Notice that now the credential does not have the field `credentialSubject.alumniOf` present, but during verification, this hash would be added to the array of hashes, then sorted before it is used to calculate the digest of the credential to ensure document integrity (see the section on Design of Proof).

 ## Merkle Hash trees:
 Although we prefaced our proposal with the term Merkle trees, we have yet to talk about anything related to merkle trees.
-For the uninformed, a merkle hash tree is constructed by first hashing the leaf nodes (usually some data), then hashing the hashes of the leaf nodes arranged in a binary tree structure.
+For the uninformed, a merkle hash tree is constructed by first hashing the leaf nodes (usually some data), then hashing the hashes of the leaf nodes arranged in a binary tree structure [8].
 The first node at the top of the binary tree is also known as the merkle root.
 This is an efficient way to compact multiple credentials into a hash representation so that an issuer could issue multiple credentials in only one transaction (either in a centralised server like a Certificate Authority, or something more decentralised like a blockchain ledger).

 From the current solution with the minimal credential, if the credential were to be processed in a batch of other credentials, we would take the `targetHash` of each individual credential and produce a Merkle Tree representation of the hashes.
 We would then take the merkle root of this tree and append it to the proof object section of the credential.
 Simultaneously, we would append the intermediate hashes used to construct the Merkle Tree into the `proofs` key value pair.
 Lastly, if we were to process only one credential, then both `merkleRoot` and `targetHash` would resolve to the same value.